 Lippincott Williams & Wilkins, part of Wolters Kluwer Health, a leading global provider of information and point-of-care solutions for the healthcare industry, today announced that it has completed several updates to Lippincott’s Professional Development Programs, a series of online continuing education solutions for nurses in hospitals and other health institutions.
 Two new categories of e-courses are now available including pediatrics and hospital-acquired diseases.
 In addition, five new nursing competency evaluations have been incorporated into the program.

 Lippincott’s Professional Development Programs consist of evidence-based online courses organized into programs by key nursing specialties and topic areas.
 Each course is developed and designed to optimize nurses’ clinical performance.
-In addition, nurses can improve their management and leadership skills with goals that include continuous improvement of patient outcomes and ongoing evaluation of nursing competence.
+Many of these courses also focus on the professional conduct and soft skills of the nurses.
+For example, a course delineates on stuff like why motivation is imperative, effects of lack of confidence, employee empowerment, etc. In addition, nurses can improve their management and leadership skills with goals that include continuous improvement of patient outcomes and ongoing evaluation of nursing competence.
 Most programs consist of e-courses, which include case studies and/or tutorial modules delivered in easy-to-learn, interactive formats.
 Competency evaluations assess a nurse’s ability to think critically and analyze clinical situations.